natgo/wt-wiki-scraper/wikitext-transpiled/ground/Toldi%20IIA.md

 |-
 |}

-The main armament of the Toldi IIA is a 40 mm 37/42 cannon that can fire 3 different types of projectiles, HE, APHEBC, APBC.
-It is recommended to use the APBC 43M shell as it is the most powerful: at its battle rating is an excellent shell.
+The main armament of the Toldi IIA is a 40 mm 37/42M cannon that can fire 3 different types of projectiles, HE, APHEBC, APBC.
+It is recommended to use the 43M APBC shell as it is the most powerful: at its battle rating it is an excellent shell.

 ==== Ammunition ====
 {{:37/42M (40 mm)/Ammunition|36M, 39M, 43M}}